 Myth: The church has not been transparent during this review process and they have not communicated with the community.

 Fact: All Peoples Church has been publicly working with the community and the City on this project since the summer of 2018.
-Since that time, the church has participated in fourteen meetings with community groups including the Navajo Community Planners, the Navajo Community Planners Subcommittee, and the Del Cerro Action Council.
+Since that time, the church has participated in 18 meetings with community groups including the Navajo Community Planners, the Navajo Community Planners Subcommittee, and the Del Cerro Action Council.
 In addition, the church has hosted four meetings with adjacent neighbors to discuss issues specific to their properties.
-The project has completed three rounds of review with City staff and is about to submit for a fourth review.
+The project will be submitted for its 4th review as of 3/12/21.
 All of the plans and cycle review comments are provided to the Navajo Community Planners and are available for the public to review upon request.

 You are the light of the world—like a city on a hilltop that cannot be hidden.